ortelius/ortelius-docs/content/en/userguide/integrations/CI-CD_Integrations.md

 ### _Application_ Versioning Schema

 The Ortelius continuous delivery integration will automatically maintain the _Application Version_ if the _Application_ Name and a starting version identifer are provided.
-If the _Application_ Name and version identifier are passed to Ortelius a new _Application Version_ will be created using the previous version identifier as a starting point.
-An _Application Base_ version must exist in order for Ortelius to automatically create a new _Application Version_ when a new _Component Version_ is created.
+When provided, a new _Application Version_ will be created using the previous version identifier as a starting point.
+An _Application Base_ version must exist in for Ortelius to automatically create a new _Application Version_ when a new _Component Version_ is created.
 The base version gives Ortelius the starting point to perform automatic _Application_ versioning.

  Ortelius uses a similar naming convention for _Application Versions_ as it does for _Component Versions_: